 If <annotationGrp> is used as the top level element, speaker assignment through the @who attribute should be made on this level instead of on the embedded <u> element.
 The same holds for @start and @end attributes pointing to the timeline.
 An @xml:id attribute can be used to make the <annotationGrp> addressable for stand-off annotations.

+The <annotationGrp> element can also be used as a stand-off annotation component within the <annotations> element of <stdf>, as specified in the TEI guidelines.
+In such a case, <annotationGrp> points to the corresponding <u> element by means of a @corresp attribute (@target?).

 A paragraph here about the general possibility of using <annotationGrp> outside the <text> element in a “real stand-off” <stdf> element?
 This also as a possibility to encode annotations that go across <u> boundaries.
 Laurent?